Covid-19: Non-essential retail and outdoor dining reopen in England

 Scotland remains in lockdown, but the aim is to open all retail premises, including libraries, museums and tourist accommodation on April 26th.

 In Northern Ireland, 10 people from two households can meet outdoors from Monday.
-Only essential retail is permitted to remain open and contactless click-and-collect services is permitted for shops selling baby equipment, clothing, electrical goods, and garden centres and plant nurseries.
+Outdoor retail such as car dealerships and garden centres will reopen and click-and-collect services will resume.

 Pubs